-I replaced the 16ESB T5 slide base lamp with a 28ESB (Mouser 606-CM28ESB) to decrease the brightness and covered it with a red plastic cover - much less obnoxious!
+I don't have any incandescent lamps in my synth and Moog lamps were not bright.
+The run lamp was way too bright so I replaced the 16ESB T5 slide base lamp with a 28ESB (Mouser 606-CM28ESB) and covered it with a red plastic cover - much nicer!

 While I like this sequencer a lot, I really want to be able to slave other devices to it.
-You can use the Shift inputs to slave it to an external clock but it would be nice to have the Clock and Run signals to drive other modules.
-I took my unit apart and there is a separate PCB for the clock generation circuitry with a 14 pin interface.
-I mapped out the pins and it would be easy to buffer these signals.
+You can use the Shift inputs to drive the M569 from an external clock but it would be nice to have the Clock and Run signals to control other modules.
+There is a separate PCB for the clock generation circuitry with a 14 pin interface.
+I mapped out the pins and and designed a companion module to buffer these signals.

 Connector top view - key to left

-I made a new clock interconnect cable that brings these three signals and ground out to a MTA connector.
+A new clock interconnect cable brings these three signals and ground out to a MTA connector.

 Besides the buffered M569 Clock, Run, and Reset signals I wanted a Moog-style Start and Stop circuit to gate an external clock to drive the M569 Shift input.
 I designed a Start/Stop flip-flop with debounced switch and input jacks to gate an external clock.
 The design ensures there are no truncated clocks or glitches.